WHAT CHARACTERISES 'ALONGSIDERS'? LEARN MORE ABOUT THE ALONGSIDERS DNA!

 A disciple (Latin discipulus, -i) is a student or follower of a leader.
 As a disciple, we take the place of a pupil or follower of a leader or master.
 Our Leader and Master is Jesus.
 A disciple is someone who wants to become completely like the Master - Jesus - is.
 The Bible says 'it must be enough for a disciple to become like his Master'.

 Becoming like the Master covers all areas of our lives.
 We do not only want to know how the Master thinks - we also want to live it out in practice.
 We want to follow the Master in what he teaches and in what he does.
 His instructions are worth studying, but first and foremost they are meant to be lived out.
 Between your head and your hands lies your heart.
-You may let yourself be touched by your Master - Jesus.
-His heart may become your heart.
-What He is passionate about may also become your passion.
+Let yourself be touched by your Master - Jesus.
+His heart become your heart.
+Let what He is passionate about also become your passion.

 At Alongsiders, we define discipleship (1) as the process of following Jesus - your Master and Leader - and giving Him all authority in all areas of your life.
 As a disciple of Jesus you become more and more like the Master.
 (2) The other side of this is that you reach out to someone else and 'disciple' them.
 Discipleship is a verb.